benbahrenburg/Ti.BlurView/iOS/documentation/index.md

 <b>This property will not take effect if updated after the viewToBlur or imageToBlur has rendered.</b>

-<b>viewToBlur</b> : TiUIView
+<b>backgroundView</b> : TiUIView

-The viewToBlur property contains a reference to the view who's contents you wish to display in the Ti.BlurView.
+The backgroundView property contains a reference to the view who's contents you wish to display in the Ti.BlurView.

 <b>IMPORTANT:</b>
-* The viewToBlur should not be called until the referencing view has been rendered.
-It is recommended this value is set on a window "open" event or other method that ensures the view to be used will be attahed and rendered to the screen first.
+* If blurCroppedToRect is true (default setting) you will need to make sure the view referenced in backgroundView has rendered before setting this property.
+This can be in the open event of the window.
+You can also use the onPresent event of Ti.BlurView to perform this action.
 * If you wish to change the blurCroppedToRect, blurTintColor, or blurFilter you must do so before setting this property.

-<b>imageToBlur</b> :  Url to image
+<b>image</b> :  Url to image

-The imageToBlur property is the url to an image that will be used as to be blurred for display in the Ti.BlurView.
-Unlike the viewToBlur property the imageToBlur property can be set before the window has fully rendered.
+The image property is the url to an image that will be used as to be blurred for display in the Ti.BlurView.

 <b>IMPORTANT:</b>
 * Remember by default the image provided will be cropped as an overlay using the Ti.BlurView's frame.
 If this is not the desired effect set blurCroppedToRect to false.